 Predictions for 2022-23 Premier League season

 We made a few bold predictions ahead of the Premier League campaign, which you can read in full here.
 And we’ve also predicted how we think the Premier League table will look at the end of the 2022-23 campaign.
-I’m sure you agree wholeheartedly with these predictions…
+I’m sure you agreed wholeheartedly with these predictions… and aren’t judging us for their inaccuracies.

 2022-23 Premier League TV schedule